cj-mills/Unity-OpenVINO-YOLOX/README.md

    **Note:** The `yolo_m` model seems to provide the best balance between accuracy and performance.

 3. You can press the space bar to hide the user interface.

+## Tutorial Links

+[Part 1](https://christianjmills.com/OpenVINO-Object-Detection-for-Unity-Tutorial-1/): This post covers the prerequisite software, pretrained object detection models, and test videos used in the tutorial.

+[Part 2](https://christianjmills.com/OpenVINO-Object-Detection-for-Unity-Tutorial-2/): This post walks through the steps needed to create a Dynamic link library (DLL) in Visual Studio to perform inference with the pretrained deep learning model.

+[Part 3](https://christianjmills.com/OpenVINO-Object-Detection-for-Unity-Tutorial-3/): This post demonstrates how to create a Unity project to access the DLL as a plugin.